ChirikjianLab/hrm/README.md

 1. Hybrid with sample-based algorithms for the rotational component, and construct C-space for translational motions.

 ## Related Papers
-"Yan, Y. and Chirikjian, G.S., 2015.
-Closed-form characterization of the Minkowski sum and difference of two ellipsoids.
-Geometriae Dedicata, 177(1), pp.103-128."
+"Ruan, S., Ma, Q., Poblete, K.L., Yan, Y. and Chirikjian G.S., 2018, December.
+Path Planning for Ellipsoidal Robots and General Obstacles via Closed-Form Characterization of Minkowski Operations.
+WAFR 2018."

 "Yan, Y., Ma, Q. and Chirikjian, G.S., 2016, October.
 Path Planning Based on Closed-Form Characterization of Collision-Free Configuration-Spaces for Ellipsoidal Bodies, Obstacles, and Environments.
 In Proc.
 Int.
 Workshop Robot Learn.
 Plan. (pp. 13-19)."

+"Yan, Y. and Chirikjian, G.S., 2015.
+Closed-form characterization of the Minkowski sum and difference of two ellipsoids.
+Geometriae Dedicata, 177(1), pp.103-128."

+"Ruan, S., Ding, J. and Chirikjian, G.S., 2018.
+Lower Bounds of the Allowable Motions of One N-Dimensional Ellipsoid Contained in Another.
+ASME IDETC 2018."

+"Ma, Q. and Chirikjian, G.S., 2015, August.
+A Closed-Form Lower Bound on the Allowable Motion for an Ellipsoidal Body and Environment.
+ASME IDETC 2015."

 "Chirikjian, G.S. and Yan, Y., 2014.
 The Kinematics of Containment.
 In Advances in Robot Kinematics (pp. 355-364).
 Springer International Publishing."

-"Ma, Q. and Chirikjian, G.S., 2015, August.
-A Closed-Form Lower Bound on the Allowable Motion for an Ellipsoidal Body and Environment.
-ASME IDETC 2015."

-"Ruan, S., Ding, J. and Chirikjian, G.S., 2018.
-Lower Bounds of the Allowable Motions of One N-Dimensional Ellipsoid Contained in Another.
-ASME IDETC 2018."